-Isaias nears Florida coast, is poised to affect entire Eastern Seaboard with heavy rain, strong winds
+Isaias poised to sock Eastern Seaboard with heavy rain, strong winds, after grazing Florida

 Getting to “I” in July: Isaias in historical perspective

 Isaias became the ninth named Atlantic storm of 2020, which does not usually develop until closer to early October.
-It’s the earliest “I” storm on record by more than a week, and the latest domino to topple in a season that’s also brought the earliest-forming C, E, F and G storms on record in the Atlantic — Cristobal, Edouard, Fay and Gonzalo.
+It’s the earliest “I” storm on record by more than a week, and the latest domino to topple in a season that has also brought the earliest-forming C, E, F and G storms on record in the Atlantic — Cristobal, Edouard, Fay and Gonzalo.
 Including Isaias, 2020 has produced five named storms in July, tied for the most on record with 2005.

-It is the first time on record the last week of July produced two hurricanes (Isaias and Hanna) in the Atlantic.
+It is the first time on record that the last week of July has produced two hurricanes (Isaias and Hanna) in the Atlantic.

 Matthew Cappucci contributed to this article.